joes0451/ADB_Util/ReadMe.txt

     so you have to wait till it re-connects and do "Home->Select Device".

 Logcat:
-    For Logcat can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
+    For Logcat you can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
-    Normally with logcat you can let it run until it slows down, and then you can start your Process.
+    Normally with logcat you let it run until it slows down, and then you can start your Process.

     You can edit the "logcat_filter" property in config.properties which will